Why is DLP Failing?

 A DLP solution is the last level of defense that addresses data extrusion security against advanced attacks, malware, Frenemies (employee mistakes) and unauthorized users trying to steal data.

-For those familiar with data and security breaches, there have been several recent notable violations: EBay, Adobe Systems, Target and Neiman Marcus.
-In other words, hackers, malware, botnets, and employees with malicious intentions can oftentimes beat the DLP systems, overthrowing entire organizations and making market leading DLP models look primitive.
+For those familiar with data and security breaches, there have been several recent notable violations: Equifax, eBay, Adobe Systems, Target, and Neiman Marcus.
+In other words, hackers, malware, botnets, and employees with malicious intentions can oftentimes beat the DLP systems, overthrowing entire organizations and making market-leading DLP models look primitive.

 Does compliant equate to secure?